Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Abstract

 \section{Abstract}

-In recent years, the development of accurate deep keyword spotting (KWS) models has resulted in KWS technology being embedded in a number of technologies such as voice assistants.
-Many of these models rely on large amounts of labelled data to achieve good performance.
-As a result, their use is restricted to applications for which a large labelled speech data set can be obtained.
-Self-supervised learning seeks to mitigate the need for large labelled data sets by leveraging unlabelled data, which is easier to obtain in large amounts.
-However, most self-supervised methods have only been investigated for very large models, whereas KWS models are desired to be small.
-In this paper, we investigate the use of self-supervised pretraining for the smaller KWS models in a label-deficient scenario.
-We pretrain the Keyword Transformer model using the self-supervised framework Data2Vec and carry out experiments on a label-deficient setup of the Google Speech Commands data set.
-It is found that the pretrained models greatly outperform the models without pretraining, showing that Data2Vec pretraining can increase the performance of KWS models in label-deficient scenarios.
-The source code is made publicly available.
+Keyword Spotting (KWS) models are becoming increasingly integrated into various systems, e.g. voice assistants.
+To achieve satisfactory performance, these models typically rely on a large amount of labelled data, limiting their applications only to situations where such data is available.
+Self-supervised Learning (SSL) methods can mitigate such a reliance by leveraging readily-available unlabelled data.
+Most SSL methods for speech have primarily been studied for large models, whereas this is not ideal, as compact KWS models are generally required.
+This paper explores the effectiveness of SSL on small models for KWS and establishes that SSL can enhance the performance of small KWS models when labelled data is scarce.
+We pretrain three compact transformer-based KWS models using Data2Vec, and fine-tune them on a label-deficient setup of the Google Speech Commands data set.
+It is found that Data2Vec pretraining leads to a significant increase in accuracy, with label-deficient scenarios showing an improvement of \SIrange{8.22}{11.18}{\percent} absolute accuracy.